Heat, Altitude: Challenges and Opportunities Presented by Environmental Constraints for Athletes

 Environmental stressors during training can be beneficial… if used properly

-Training for competitions in hot conditions
+Training for Competitions in Hot Conditions

-Other physiological parameters specific to heat acclimatization are monitored, such as sweat rate and urine specific gravity to ensure there is no excessive dehydration, electrolyte losses ([Na+], particularly useful information in long-distance events to compensate for losses with sodium-enriched intake), hematocrit levels (the volume of red blood cells in the blood), as well as exercise heart rate, the latter reflecting the overall state of acclimatization.
+Other physiological parameters specific to heat acclimatization are monitored, such as sweat rate and urine specific gravity to ensure there is no excessive dehydration, electrolyte losses ([Na+], particularly useful information in long-distance events to compensate for losses with sodium-enriched intake), hematocrit level (the volume of red blood cells in the blood), as well as exercise heart rate, the latter reflecting the overall state of acclimatization.

 Perceptual metrics based on sensory scales of comfort and thermal sensation are also recorded for each session.